markokole/iac-aws-spark/README.md

 1. The **Virtual Private Cloud** is provisioned using **Terraform**.
 VPC's parameters are stored in Consul.
 This is a long live provision and serves multiple cluster provisions.
 2. Data is loaded into S3.
 This is optional, depending on the data storage solution.
 Hadoop/Hive on top of S3 is also an option.
+If S3 is used, the following lines should be executed in Docker to add keys to Consul:
+`consul kv put test/master/aws/access_key <ACCESS_KEY>`
+`consul kv put test/master/aws/secret_access_key <SECRET_ACCESS_KEY>`
+Keys used are keys that have access to the bucket the application is accessing.
-3. Code to be run in Spark is put in a repository in GitHub.
+3. Code (or JAR application) to be run in Spark is put in a repository in GitHub.
+More here [Data Science examples](#Data Science examples)
 4. Cluster provisioning creates the cluster, clones the repository, runs the code which points to the data storage (S3 bucket for example).
 5. Data is processed and results are saved to an external storage (S3).
 6. The cluster is destroyed after the processing is done.